Taiwan’s Working Holiday Visa for Australians

 Australia has had a reciprocal working holiday agreement with Taiwan since 2004.

-Although this visa permits you to work in Taiwan, this cannot be for more than six months with the same employer.
+Although this visa permits you to work in Taiwan, this cannot be for more than three months with the same employer.
 You may also study in Taiwan with this visa, but only for a maximum of four months (this limitation does not apply to Mandarin language classes).

 This page contains information about the Taiwan’s Working Holiday Visa for Australian citizens.
-It was last updated on 6 October 2022.
+It was last updated on 24 July 2024.

 Key facts about Taiwan